JohnH2448/Anvil-Pro/README.md

 These same design premises simplify the forwarding network.
 Since slot 0 is always older than slot 1 and backend stalls are disallowed by construction, the operand-select stage only needs to consider a small, age-ordered set of candidate data sources.
 With EX/EX bypass disabled, each source operand can come from one of four places: the register file, the reorder buffer entry identified by the age tag, slot 1 execute, or slot 0 execute.
 The register status table determines which source is correct.
 This keeps the forwarding structure compact and avoids excessive fanout and FPGA routing complexity while still preserving correct data ordering.

 Additionally, if EX/EX bypass is enabled, data can be forwarded directly from the output of slot 0’s ALU to one or both input operands of slot 1’s ALU.
 This allows specific same-cycle inter-slot dependencies to be handled explicitly, while still preserving the broader philosophy of issue-time hazard prevention and a stall-free backend.

+### Redirect Handling
+The pipeline handles redirects carefully to ensure precise archetectural state is maintained and all speculative work is properly flushed.
+The dual execute stages calculate a unified redirect line gated by both legality and validity.
+If conditions hold, the line is raised.
+All architectural side effects are derived combinationally from that single line assertion.
+The primary concerns that arise are fourfold: flushing the invalid reorder buffer entries, flushing invalid blocking instruction queues, restoring proper register status table state, and invalidating the pipeline.

+To flush the reorder buffer, the preexisting age tag system is utilized to pinpoint the exact desired state.
+Age tags in the pipeline serve as unique IDs as well as index vaiables for the reorder buffer.
+Contrary to the naming convention, they do not actually encode age explicitly.
+When a redirect is detected, the reorder buffer alters its tail pointer to the age tag of the taken branch + 1, which is already implicitly presented to the reorder buffer through the natural instrution retirement interface.
+Since the tail pointer - head pointer range implicitly encodes validity, tail pointer alteration guarentees proper flushing.
+This system is simplistic and precise, mitigating typical pain associated with discarding speculative work.

+To flush invalid blocking instruction queues, the microarchitecture implicitly prevents blocking instructions from ever speculatively executing.
+Given that the pipeline is in order until post execute, all branches are resolved before any younger blocking instruction can enter an asynchronous unit like the memory queue.

+Restoring proper RST state is subtle and yet absolutely vital to a proper redirect mechanism.
+Checkpoint based systems were considered, but ultimately rejected due to unnecissary state and complexity.
+To restore correct RST state, Anvil-Pro instead derives previous states from reorder buffer metadata.
+Given that, at most, only three additional instructions can be in the pipeline that have potentially corrupted RST state.
+This means only three buses/write indexes to RST are needed, which is suprisingly lightweight.
+On redirect, the pipeline examines the resgiters modifed by the speculative work, examines the reorder buffer to check if a previous owner exists, and then derives the previous state from those variables.